Payroll Protection Program Flexibility Act Amends the Paycheck Protection Program Loan; Does It Help Your Wisconsin Business?

 - Another major change has to do with when borrowers must re-hire laid-off employees in order to receive full forgiveness.
 Under the CARES Act and the original PPP, borrowers had until June 30, 2020, to re-hire employees.
 The PPPFA amended that date so borrowers now have until December 31, 2020.

 - The final major change was to the repayment term for any unforgiven PPP loan.
-The Small Business Administration (SBA) initially permitted a two-year repayment term, but the PPPFA lengthened that term to five years for anyone who received their loan on or after June 5, 2020.
+The Small Business Administration (SBA) initially permitted a two-year repayment term, but the PPPFA lengthened that term to five years.

 Should you apply for a PPP loan to help your business?